Getting to know your soil is a world-building practice.

 2. Two cups of correctly sampled soil to submit for lab testing. (contact us: soilkeepers@protonmail.com should you have any questions)

-Capstone Remediation Project (offered yearly Spring thru Fall, 6 month supported project development)
+Capstone Remediation Project (on-line, offered yearly Spring thru Fall, 6 month supported project development)

 Contact us︎︎︎ to set up a consultation